• Explore. Learn. Thrive. Fastlane Media Network

 Cons

-While we found very few cons to online backups, there are a few challenges to keep in mind.
+While we found very few cons to online backups, there are a few challenges to remember.

 Requires a Network Connection

 All online backup systems and services require you to have an internet connection.
-If you would like to keep your data offline, this would not be possible.
+This would be impossible if you would like to keep your data offline.
 Most services will also ship you a disk or drive with your data if necessary.
 However, if internet services are down, for example, due to a local power outage, you may have trouble accessing your files.

 Bandwidth Challenges